 - I could have stopped using the card until it was paid off, making it just like any other debt I pay monthly and manage off-budget (like my mortgage).

-- I could have watched the education team’s excellent video on credit card management in YNAB (or attended the live credit card class), and followed through on their instructions.
+- I could have read this excellent support article about handling credit cards in YNAB and followed through on their instructions.

 All said and done, I can’t blame any of these circumstances for my budgeting setbacks.
 The reality is I hadn’t fully converted myself to the joys and disciplines of budgeting.
 Once the pain of not budgeting exceeded the temporary discomfort of creating the habit, YNABing became a breeze.